graphql/graphql-spec/Section 2 -- Language.md

 Query variables can be used within fragments.
 Query variables have global scope with a given operation, so a variable used within a fragment must be declared in any top-level operation that transitively consumes that fragment.
-If variable is referenced in a fragment and is included by an operation that does not define that variable, the operation cannot be executed.
+If a variable is referenced in a fragment and is included by an operation that does not define that variable, the operation cannot be executed.

 ### Inline fragments